Record Class BytePtr

 Assumes the

-is a null-terminated string, reads the string from the beginning of the underlying memory segment, until the first NUL byte is encountered.This function is
+BytePtris a null-terminated string, reads the string from the beginning of the underlying memory segment, until the first NUL byte is encountered.This function is

-because it does not check the size of the underlying memory segment.
-This function is suitable for the cases that the size of the underlying memory segment is not known in advance and correctly set (for example, theBytePtr
+Unsafebecause it does not check the size of the underlying memory segment.
+This function is suitable for the cases that the size of the underlying memory segment is not known in advance and correctly set (for example, theBytePtror the underlyingMemorySegmentis returned from some C API).
+If the size is correctly set, you may usereadStringSafe()instead. -

 reinterpret